Baldwin House Community Collective

 • Help manage our social media channels

-• Provide something we haven’t thought of!
+• Provide something else we haven’t thought of!

-We've already raised over $500,000 to make this happen.
+We raised over $1.7 million to make this happen.

 Form a tenant organization to have the right to purchase the building.Done!